Contact Sales

 Device List

 The Device List tab displays all detected miners, shown page by page with pagination support.
-Users can customize which data columns are visible, change their order, and sort or filter the list based on available attributes.
+Users can customize which data columns are visible and change their order.

 Shortcuts